tbonne/multilevel_social_structure/README.md

 ### Parameters:

 -   **The movement model requires four parameters:**
     -   Weight of previous bearing on movement
     -   Weight of landscape cells on movement
     -   Weight of individuals on movement
     -   Relative weight of familiar sites (i.e., how familiar is it?)
 Vs. valuable sites (i.e., amount food/distance)
 -   **The familiarization model requires two parameters:**
     -   Growth/Decay of familiarization towards individuals
--   Decay of familiarization towards landscape cells (maximum familiarization of a cell when an individual is within the cell)
+    -   Growth/Decay of familiarization towards landscape cells

 ### Model visual